 Entertainers perform a variety of acts, such as dance, drama or acrobatics, to entertain an audience.

-Pay rates for entertainers vary depending on your ability, how often you work and what type of work you do.
+Pay for entertainers varies depending on your ability, how often you work and what type of work you do.

-There are no set pay rates for entertainers and what you earn depends largely on your ability, how often you work and what type of work you do.
+Pay for entertainers varies depending on your ability, how often you work, the size of the production you are working on, and what type of work you do.

 Work may be irregular, and many entertainers rely on supplementary jobs to make a living.